Recently I wrote about 2 bus drivers who are in

 the military and were going to be laid off from

-their civilian jobs in cut backs
+their civilian jobs in cut backs.
+In that entry

 I spoke about how you just never know why